maddimathon/utility-typescript/README.md

 items.

-The library aims to be pretty configurable, but it's definitely targeted towards my personal needs/preferences rather than developers in general.
+The library aims to be pretty configurable, but it's definitely targeted towards my personal needs/preferences rather than (web) developers in general.